Joint Continuous and Discrete Model Selection via Submodularity: Examples and Computational Evaluation

 We generate a series of random problem instances with $m = n$ satisfying the assumption of submodularity on $\mathbb{R}^n_{\geq 0}$ and also the convexity condition of Corollary \ref{cor:polytime}.
 Let $\mathrm{chol}:\mathbb{R}^{n\times n}\rightarrow\mathbb{R}^{n\times n}$ denote a Cholesky decomposition of a positive semidefinite matrix, and construct the matrix $\mathbf{D}$ in \eqref{eq:ls_mr_f} as:

 This construction guarantees that the function $f$ in \eqref{eq:ls_mr_f} is both convex and submodular on $\mathbb{R}^n_{\geq 0}$, satisfying the conditions for Corollary \ref{cor:polytime}.
-For the parameter $\mathbf{b}\in\mathbb{R}^m$, we use the signal in the top plot of Fig. \ref{fig:LS_figs}, and we set the regularization strength to $\lambda = 0.05$ so that both the functions $f$ and $g$ play nontrivial roles in the objective function.
+For the parameter $\mathbf{b}\in\mathbb{R}^m$, we use the signal in the top plot of Figure \ref{fig:LS_figs}, and we set the regularization strength to $\lambda = 0.05$ so that both the functions $f$ and $g$ play nontrivial roles in the combined objective function.

-We plot the results from each algorithm in Fig. \ref{fig:LS_figs}.
-Because the minimizer of the optimization problem is a representation of $\mathbf{y}$ using structured sparse columns of $\mathbf{D}$, we show the the reconstructed vector $\mathbf{Dx}$ in the second, third, and fourth plots of Fig. \ref{fig:LS_figs}.
+We plot the results from each algorithm in Figure \ref{fig:LS_figs}.
+Because the minimizer of the optimization problem is a representation of $\mathbf{b}$ using structured sparse columns of $\mathbf{D}$, we show the the reconstructed vector $\mathbf{Dx}$ produced by each algorithm in the second, third, and fourth plots of Figure \ref{fig:LS_figs}.
 Because there is no reliance on discretization, both the projected subgradient descent and minimum-norm point algorithms produce a much smoother result, as expected.

-In the bottom left plot of Fig. \ref{fig:LS_figs}, we show the cost achieved over iterations of each algorithm.
-The minimum-norm point converges rapidly to the globally optimal cost, while the projected subgradient descent method takes longer to achieve the same cost.
-However, the discretization error associated with the continuous submodular function minimization approach prevents it from ever achieving the true optimal cost.
+In the bottom left plot of Figure \ref{fig:LS_figs}, we show the cost achieved over iterations of each algorithm.
+The minimum-norm point converges almost immediately to the globally optimal cost, while the projected subgradient descent method takes longer to achieve the same cost.
+In contrast, the discretization error associated with the continuous submodular function minimization approach prevents it from ever achieving the true optimal cost, by a small amount.

-Finally, over a small window of problem sizes, we show the running times of each algorithm in the bottom right plot of Fig. \ref{fig:LS_figs}.
+Finally, over a small window of problem sizes, we show the running times of each algorithm in the bottom right plot of Figure \ref{fig:LS_figs}.
 Interestingly, our approach presents a compromise between the slow optimality of the projected subgradient descent method and the fast but inexact continuous submodular function minimization algorithm.
+Moreover, when we take advantage of the extra problem structure to use specialized algorithms, we achieve comparable running times to the continuous submodular minimization algorithm.